miltonllera/neovim-config/README.md

 # Neovim configuration with Lua

 A [Neovim](https://github.com/neovim/neovim) configuration using Lua, with the minimal number of pluggins I need for programming.
 Different language servers available through the LSP protocol provide code completion and analysis.

-Mostly this is so I don't have to remember how to do all this when setting up a new machine.
+This readme exist so I don't have to remember how to do all these when setting up a new machine.

 ## Setting up

 The first step is to install the correct version of Neovim.
 Most plugins require version 0.5 or above, but `treesitter` actually requires >= 0.5.1. to work.
+Version 0.6 has now been relased, which means the previous comment is deprecated.
 Versions can be installed using `snap`:

 ```bash
 # For stable versions